|Project LoRaWAN dust Sensor|

 pio run -t upload

-- The App EUI is generated in the TTN console, it is the same for all nodes
+- The App EUI has a fixed value and is the same for all nodes

-- The App Key is generated in the TTN console, it is the same for all nodes
+- The App Key has a fixed value and is the same for all nodes

 mosquitto_sub -h eu.thethings.network -p 1883 -t +/devices/+/up -u particulatematter -P ttn-account-v2.cNaB2zO-nRiXaCUYmSAugzm-BaG_ZSHbEc5KgHNQFsk